timmayg/clus2023-devwks-2008/labs-pods.md

 ### Password: ciscolive123

-## 03. Return back to the main page.
+## 03. Return back to the main page and then move on to step 1.

 [Main Page](/README.md)